Posted on Leave a comment

 The Merita Bread sign that greeted I4 travelers through downtown Orlando.
 If you were lucky, bread was baking and the smell was incredible.
 Image courtesy Orlando Magazine

 Holsum Bakery: A Beloved South Miami holiday tradition.
-For residents of South Miami when Fuchs Baking Company, later known as Holsum Bakery, was in business on U.S. 1 in the growing community, the smell of fresh bread was a daily joy to their lives and each holiday season, the plant was decorated with a new theme each year.
+For residents of South Miami when Fuchs Baking Company, later known as Holsum Bakery, was in business on U.S. 1 in the growing community, the smell of fresh bread was a daily joy to their lives and each holiday season, the plant was decorated with a new theme.
+Scroll down to see postcard images of some of the incredible holiday displays.

 Almost everyone loves that fresh baked smell.
 When you have a large professional bakery nearby it can be even more overwhelming.
 Just ask those who drove I-4 in Orlando during the days when Merita Bread operated a nearby bakery.